By MOAA Staff

-Q: My MTF is on the list of facilities being downsized.
+Q. My MTF is on the list of facilities being downsized.
 What should I do?

-A: Chances are your elected officials are aware of these efforts and the potential impact on military hospitals and clinics in their district/state, but it can’t hurt to make sure they understand your MTF is impacted.
+A. Chances are your elected officials are aware of these efforts and the potential impact on military hospitals and clinics in their district/state, but it can’t hurt to make sure they understand your MTF is impacted.
 If your MTF is on the list, be sure to add a personal perspective to your discussion by talking about how the proposed changes could impact your family.

-Q: My MTF isn't on that list.
+Q. My MTF isn't on that list.
 Will these reforms still affect me?
 How?

-A: While the Section 703 report listed 48 MTFs slated for potential downsizing and infrastructure reductions, MOAA has almost no visibility on details related to the 18,000 medical billet cuts – we do not know which medical specialties or MTFs will be impacted.
+A. While the Section 703 report listed 48 MTFs slated for potential downsizing and infrastructure reductions, MOAA has almost no visibility on details related to the 18,000 medical billet cuts – we do not know which medical specialties or MTFs will be impacted.
 It is fair to say all MTF patients should be concerned about how billet cuts may impact them.

-Because DoD’s plan is to shift care to the civilian medical system, you may want to share what you know about limitations to civilian medical care in your local area that could impact your ability to find care if you are impacted by billet cuts.
+Because DoD’s plan is to shift care to the civilian medical system, you may want to share what you know about limitations to civilian medical care in your local area that could impact your ability to find care if you are affected by billet cuts.
 For example: